Skip to main content

 Abstract: Why do ice hockey players engage in aggressive, injury-prone behaviors on ice?

-Key Factors: Right to revenge, the influence of parents, coaches, teammates, and media; Differences in female-male behaviors towards anger/aggression, risk of groupthink, social conformity, and social identity theory.
-See also: “The truth about concussions” – A story of Eric Lindros and his personal battle with sports-related concussion.
+Themes Explored in Article: Right to revenge, the influence of parents, coaches, teammates, and media; Differences in female-male behaviors towards anger/aggression, risk of groupthink, social conformity, and social identity theory.

 Concussion Recovery and “Return to Learn” for parents and kids.
 (Video – 10:03mins).